 The small size of my studio apartment has never seemed too cramped.
 I spend much of my time out doing things--school, the library, a cafe, meetings, museums.
 The whole city is my living space.
 So when I come home, in fact, I appreciate my studio's small, cozy size.

 During this time, I've chosen to rent rather than finance a home and pay a mortgage.
 I know some people are ideologically opposed to renting a home, but for me, the reduction in worry about maintenance tasks, outdoor areas, walkways, etc., garbage, etc., has saved me so much time and stress that I've been able to concentrate on things that I want.
 I have spent 0 hours on shoveling snow, raking leaves, worrying about painting the walls, painting the walls, cleaning hallways or common areas, cleaning or repairing rain gutters, yard mainentance, or worrying about what day is trash day or contracting with a trash service.
 My rent has also been far below what I would have been paying in mortgage debt and other fixed costs of "owning" a condo or house.
 This cost savings has been crucial in being able to develop my own business rather than get an outside job.
+I have invested the money that I saved by renting rather than owning my own in a well-managed Roth IRA investment portfolio--and the result has been a tidy profit!
 Renting has been the best possible decision for me in building financial resources and stability.

 I've lived car-free